Anita Delgado: Biography

 She was born on 8 February 1890 in Málaga.
 The family emigrated to Madrid, where her beauty and that of her sister, Victoria, were welcomed.
 Painters Julio Romero de Torres and Ricardo Baroja asked that they model, but Anita refused being only 16.

 During the marriage ceremony of king Alfonso XIII of Spain in Madrid, Sir Jagatjit Singh Sahib Bahadur, the Maharaja of the princely state of Kapurthala watched her performances in a cafe-concert.
-He seduced her and stayed with her throughout the wedding but left after the bombing of the royal couple (31 May 1906).
+He seduced her and stayed with her throughout the wedding but left after the bombing of the royal couple (31 May 1906) in an assassination attempt on Alfonso.
 Later, however, her friends Romero de Torres, Ramón María del Valle-Inclán and Pastora Imperio convinced her to further meet him in Paris.
 He had her educated (including in French) in order that he could explain his love for her.
 They married on 28 January 1908.
 After a Sikh marriage in India, she changed her name to Rani Prem Kaur Sahiba.

 They later travelled in Europe and India, and she wrote a book about this time called "Impresiones de mis viajes a las Indias".
-She also gave the Maharaja a son, Maharajkumar Ajit Singh Sahib Bahadur (born 26 April 1908, educated at Cambridge University and at the Military Academy, Dehradun.
+She also gave birth to the Maharaja's son, Maharajkumar Ajit Singh Sahib Bahadur (born 26 April 1908, educated at Cambridge University and at the Military Academy, Dehradun.
 Assistant to the Indian Trade Commissioner in Argentina, died in 1982).
 During the First World War, her husband worked in Franco-British hospitals.
 They separated after the Maharaja married his sixth wife and as a result, Delgado stayed in Paris living secretly with her secretary in order that her allowance continued.
-A ship carrying her jewels to France sank en route.
+SS Persia, a ship carrying her jewels to France, sank en route.
 The jewels are said to be worth millions.
 She died on 7 July 1962 in Madrid.